By Dennis Delaney, Inside Sales Manager

 - Decreased grazing time decreases DMI

 Amaferm has been shown to reduce body temperature and increase DMI.
 Cows are then able to more easily meet nutritional requirements and have increased milk production far into lactation.
-Our newest mineral VitaFerm Heat specifically targets heat stress and also contains garlic, a natural insect repellent.
+Our newest mineral VitaFerm Heat specifically targets heat stress and also contains garlic, to deter insects.

 Reduced Forage Quality and Availability